 Drug checking, sometimes known as pill testing or adulterant screening, is a harm reduction service that helps people make more informed decisions about their drug use.

 Drug checking technology ranges from simple at-home tests that can give you basic frontline information about your drugs (like the kits and test strips we sell) to entire labs that are dedicated to running advanced analysis on samples.
 These services assist medical professionals and public health agencies in identifying trends in illicit drug markets.

 DanceSafe is the oldest and only nonprofit drug checking kit manufacturer in the United States.

-- DanceSafe is sometimes able to offer free on-site drug checking at events, with consent from the promoter.
-Neither DanceSafe volunteers nor service users have ever been arrested for providing or using drug checking services at events.
+- DanceSafe is sometimes able to offer free on-site drug checking at events, with consent from event producers.
+No DanceSafe volunteers, event patrons, or event producers have ever been arrested or detained for providing or using drug checking services at events.

 - Some organizations in the United States provide underground in-person drug checking services in facilities.
 These services may utilize at-home test kits and strips (like the ones we sell), or more advanced technology like FTIR (like the machines we bring to events when we’re able).
 To our knowledge, there are no in-person facilities in America where you can obtain proper confirmatory testing with lab equipment like GC/MS, although there are mail-in services like DrugsData.

 - In countries like Canada, there are buildings where anyone can walk in and legally get their drugs tested by lab equipment.

 - The most common drug checking method is purchasing materials to use at home, like reagent kits and test strips.

 - These tools can’t tell you the purity or potency of your substance.
 Test strips can tell you whether a specific drug is present at all, while reagents cast a broader net and can indicate when something about your sample is not reacting as expected.